erikkvietelaitis/COS40005-Intrusion-Detection-System/documentation/fim-file_integrity_monitoring.md

 The FIM module will monitor the config file and codebase folder by default.
 To add other files or folders; you can modify the config.ini file and then restart the IDS.
 ### Files
-files[]=/home/ids/Documents/GitHub/COS40005-Intrusion-Detection-System/test
+-add another entry like below and swap the path for the file/object you want files[]=/home/ids/Documents/GitHub/COS40005-Intrusion-Detection-System/test
 ### Folders
-folders[]=/var/chromia
+-add another entry like below and swap the path for the folder you want folders[]=/var/chromia